kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 -->
 ### The scheduler puts `NominatedNodeName`

-After the pod is permitted at `WaitOnPermit`, the scheduler needs to update `NominatedNodeName` with the node that it determines the pod is going to.
+The scheduler needs to update `NominatedNodeName` with the node that it determines the pod is going to at the beginning of binding cycles.

+As discussed at [Increasing the load to kube-apiserver](#increasing-the-load-to-kube-apiserver), we should set `NominatedNodeName` only when some Permit plugins (at WaitOnPermit) or PreBind plugins work.

+We can know when there is Permit plugins that will work at WaitOnPermit or not by the status returned from Permit() functions.
+If one or more Permit() returned `Wait` status, we have to put `NominatedNodeName` at the beginning of binding cycles, before actually starting to wait at WaitOnPermit.

-Also, in order to set `NominatedNodeName` only when some PreBind plugins work, we need to add a new function (or create a new extension point, if we are concerned about the breaking change to the existing PreBind plugins).
+And, for PreBind plugins, we need to add a new function to `PreBindPlugin`.

 ```go
 type PreBindPlugin interface {